onflow/flow/docs/content/kitty-items/modify.md

 Visit: http://localhost:3001
 ```

 You may notice that you were not prompted for an account.
-This is because the local setup includes a [developer wallet](https://github.com/onflow/fcl-dev-wallet) that simulated user accounts.
+This is because the local setup includes a [developer wallet](https://github.com/onflow/fcl-dev-wallet) that simulates user accounts.

 ## Add new NFT collection